-This week, the NVIDIA Deep Learning Institute (DLI) released the Accelerated Data Science Teaching Kit, co-developed with Professor Polo Chau from Georgia Institute of Technology and Professor Xishuang Dong from Prairie View A&M University.
+The NVIDIA Deep Learning Institute (DLI) recently released the Accelerated Data Science Teaching Kit, co-developed with Professor Polo Chau from Georgia Institute of Technology and Professor Xishuang Dong from Prairie View A&M University.

 The comprehensive teaching materials cover fundamental and advanced topics in data collection and pre-processing, accelerated data science with RAPIDS, scalable and distributed computing, GPU-accelerated machine learning, data visualization and graph analytics, and addresses the growing need of teaching data science skills to students in higher education and research institutions.